The Benefits of Turmeric & Curcumin for Lung Health

 As mentioned, curcumin is the active compound that most of turmeric’s health benefits and medicinal properties are attributed to.
 It has been studied extensively and new research is ongoing and continually finding out more about this impressive compound.
 In fact, turmeric is one of the most widely studied herbs of any herbal medicine, and there are thousands of studies and research papers published on turmeric and its active compound curcumin.

 Studies on curcumin show that it reliably reduces markers of inflammation and increases the levels of endogenous antioxidants in the body.
 While research on curcumin has been done in many areas, the areas of anti-inflammatory properties and antioxidant activity are by far the most extensively researched.
-Other research shows that curcumin offers benefits to brain health, joint health, respiratory health, and supports a small to moderate improvement in the symptoms of depression and anxiety.
-A reduction in LDL-cholesterol, blood glucose and blood pressure has also been observed.
+Other research shows that curcumin offers benefits to brain health, joint health, respiratory health, blood pressure, cholesterol levels, and supports symptoms of depression and anxiety.

 Turmeric May Improve Lung & Respiratory Health

 Lung disease is any problem in the lungs that prevents the lungs from working properly.
-There are three main types of lung disease:
+The most common lung diseases include:

 - Pneumothorax or atelectasis (collapse of part or all of the lung)